Selim I: Syria, Palestine, Egypt, and the Arabian Peninsula

+The conquest of the Mamluk Empire also opened up the territories of Africa to the Ottomans.
+During the 16th century, Ottoman power expanded further west of Cairo, along the coasts of northern Africa.
+The corsair Hayreddin Barbarossa established a base in Algeria, and later accomplished the Conquest of Tunis in 1534.

+Following his capture in Cairo, Caliph Al-Mutawakkil III was brought to Constantinople, where later tradition claims he ceded his office as caliph to the Ottomans.
+This established the Ottoman Caliphate, with the sultan as its head, thus transferring religious authority from Cairo to the Ottoman throne.

+Cairo remained in Ottoman hands until the 1798 French conquest of Egypt, when Napoleon I claimed to eliminate the Mamluks.

+The conquest of the Mamluks was the largest military venture that which any of the Ottoman sultans had ever attempted on, specifically whose first to declared war on them was Selim I himself.
+In addition, the conquest has put the Ottomans in control of two considered-largest, notable cities situated in Africa, the Middle East and in Europe at the time, generally Constantinople and Cairo.
+Its not since the height of the Roman Empire conquering in aggregating conquest of territories, thus controlling several seas such as the Black, Red, Caspian, and Mediterranean (Mare Nostrum) seas, governed by a single empire.

+The conquest of Egypt proved extremely profitable for the empire as it produced more tax revenue than any other Ottoman territory and supplied about 100% of all food consumed.
+However, Mecca and Medina were the most important of all the cities conquered since it officially made Selim and his descendants the Caliphs of the entire Muslim world until the early 20th century.

 Death

 A planned campaign westward was cut short when Selim was overwhelmed by sickness and subsequently died in the ninth year of his reign aged 49.
 Officially, it is said that Selim succumbed to a mistreated carbuncle.
 Some historians, however, suggest that he died of cancer or that his physician poisoned him.
 Other historians have noted that Selim's death coincided with a period of plague in the empire, and have added that several sources imply that Selim himself suffered from the disease.

-On 22 September 1520 Sultan Selim I's eight-year reign came to an end.
-Selim died and was brought to Istanbul, so he could be buried in Yavuz Selim Mosque which Sultan Suleiman the Magnificent commissioned in loving memory of his father.
-Sultan Selim I had conquered and unified the Islamic holy lands.
+On 22 September 1520 Selim I's eight-year reign came to an end.
+Selim died and was brought to Istanbul, so he could be buried in Yavuz Selim Mosque, which his son and successor, Sultan Suleiman I, commissioned in loving memory of his father.
+Selim I had conquered and unified the Islamic holy lands.
 Protecting the lands in Europe, he gave priority to the East, as he believed the real danger came from there.